jasonekratz/tootdel/README.md

 ## Running the script
-If you used the installation instructions above then from the directory that contains the script and pipfile run the command `pipenv shell`.
-Then run `python3 tootdel.py`.
+If you used the installation instructions above then from the directory that contains the script and pipfile run the command `pipenv run python3 tootdel.py`.

 ## Logging
 This script creates a directory called `.tootdel` in your home directory and